Accio/AMIDD/docs/README.md

   Prof. R.W.
 Hoffmann).
 Then he did a post-doc in cheminformatics with J.B.
   Hendrickson, Brandeis University, Waltham, Massachusetts.
 After that he worked for 5 years at Roche developing applications/databases for drug discovery.
   Dr. Sander joined Actelion as one of the first employees building up and shaping the drug discovery software landscape with a growing team for 20 years.
 Now he is at Idorsia and mainly works on open-source cheminformatics projects.
+* Dr. Juliane Siebourg-Polster is a biomathematician by training with a PhD in computational biology from ETH Zürich.
+Currently, she works as a Biostatistician in pre-clinical research at Roche pRED in Basel.
+She enjoys working at the interface of biology, data analysis and mathematical modeling.
+  In pre-clinical drug discovery and development her focus is in statistical analysis and modeling of high throughput omics biomarker studies as well as experiment design.
+In addition she engages in teaching statistical methods and concepts to colleagues.

 ## Student presentation topics and reference papers